You have found a business that you want to buy. Now what do you do? Here are the steps you'll need to take to make that

-- Unless you have cash for the purchase, you'll need to get a lender for the purchase.
+- Unless you have the cash for the purchase, you'll need to get a lender for the purchase.

 - You may also begin to talk with insurance advisors, from whom you will purchase business (property and casualty) insurance and malpractice insurance (from separate companies).

 - A business broker for some business purchases.
 As with the sale of a home, the broker will receive a commission from the seller (up to 10%) for his/her work, payable upon closing.
 Here are some tips for finding a good business broker.

 Before you put together an initial offer for a business purchase, there are many questions you need to have answers for.
 There are 7 questions you need to ask yourself before proceeding with the process of buying a business.